kv8-A/DL_reproducibility_TransUNet/Reproducibility.md

 ## Reproducing Transformer Encoder

-After the reporducing of the CNN encode the next part that needed to be done was the transformer encoder.
-The transformer encoder from the TransUnet is implemented from the paper An Image Is Worth 16 x 16 Words: Transformers for Image Recognition at Scale' [^vit_transformer].
+After the reproducing of the CNN encode the next part that needed to be done was the transformer encoder.
+The transformer encoder from the TransUNet is implemented from the paper An Image Is Worth 16 x 16 Words: Transformers for Image Recognition at Scale' [^vit_transformer].

-The TransUNet paper states that the full implementation was done from the code of this paper whereafter this code was adjusted to the TransUNet architectuer.
-Therefore for the repprducability assigment it was decided to do the same, however because the ViT Trasformer is written by a google research team, this code was writtin for Tensorflow.
-Because for this reproducibility assigment it is expected to write the code with PyTorch, the github repository [^Vit_pytorch_implementation] was found.
+The TransUNet paper states that the full implementation was done from the code of this paper whereafter this code was adjusted to the TransUNet architecture.
+Therefore for the reproducibility assignment, it was decided to do the same, however because the ViT Transformer is written by a Google research team, this code was written for Tensorflow.
+Because for this reproducibility assignment it is expected to write the code with PyTorch, the GitHub repository [^Vit_pytorch_implementation] was found.
 This repository was then used as the main help for this implementation.

 When looking back to figure 1, the part that now will be implemented is the green block.

-First the embedding space needs to be created, here the image will be split into patchs and then they will be imbedded.
-In the code one could see this by looking at the class PatchEmbed
+First, the embedding space needs to be created, where the image will be split into patches and then they will be embedded.
+In the code, one could see this by looking at the class PatchEmbed

 ``` python
 class PatchEmbed(nn.Module):